AlexandreGLopes/JavaFx-Jdbc-Selenium-POI-AppForTerrazza/README.md

 }
 ```
 OBS.: The "res" is a folder in the root of the project.
 VsCode build it automatically with "/".
 Other folders are automatically builded with "\\".
+OBS2.: Maybe if we create a folder "lib" in the root and put our libraries files in it, all of those libs will be automatically referenced to project.
+I think this because of the line: "lib/**/*.jar",

 - When you try to run the project VsCode will ask to create the "launch.json" file inside ".vscode" folder.
 - If it won't create the "launch.json" file automatically you can create it like this: